tnir/codestream/vs/src/CodeStream.VisualStudio.Vsix.x64/publish/README.md

 # New Relic CodeStream

-Shift left by making code performance, code quality and code discussion part of the earliest stages of the development process.
+Shift left by making code performance part of the earliest stages of the development process.

 - Get performance data for individual methods in the code, including notifications about poorly performing methods.
 - Get actionable information, such as errors, vulnerabilities and non-compliant SLOs, for the services built from your code.
-- Discuss any block of code, with options for sharing to Slack or Teams, or creating a ticket on Jira, Trello and many other issue trackers.
+- Investigate errors more quickly by stepping through the stack trace and collaborating with teammates.

 ### Integrations